Hegon: Career

 It was in the youth team at Avaí that Hegon first came to prominence winning a Catarinense Junior Championship title in 2005.
 He turned professional in 2008.

 Not many chances in the squad's team of Florianopolis in the year when the club returned to the elite of Brazilian football, even by the young, was lent to the Metropolitan Hegon to compete in the state in 2009.
 That same year, the Avaí sees an opportunity to not leave the house stopped the silver and yet again to borrow from the Guarani Palhoça (his hometown).

 In 2010, Hegon back to compose the cast of Avaí but not for long.
 In July the player is announced as the newest building of the Union St. John Still in the same year he returned to work in the Avaí Cup Sub23.

-From 2011 to 2013, he played for Asteras Tripolis in the Superleague Greece and from 2013 to 2014 he played for Apollon Smyrni.
+From 2011 to 2013, he played for Asteras Tripolis in the Super League Greece and from 2013 to 2014 he played for Apollon Smyrnis.